By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 479|Page: 1|3 min read

 Traditionally, polystyrene has been used as insulation material.
-In recent years, in line with other sectors of society, there has been increased tendency in the pavement community to use more sustainable and environmental friendly practices and materials.
+In recent years, in line with other sectors of society, there has been an increased tendency in the pavement community to use more sustainable and environmentally friendly practices and materials.
 Consequently, road highway agencies in cold regions are urged to use waste and recycled materials as an economical insulation layer in an ongoing trial-and-error process.
-As there are some difficulties associated with the prediction of reliable thermal patterns in pavement structures, also there are concerns regarding long term structural performance of these material, field trials have been initiated.
+As there are some difficulties associated with the prediction of reliable thermal patterns in pavement structures, there are also concerns regarding the long-term structural performance of these materials, leading to the initiation of field trials (Johnson & Lee, 2019).
 Bottom ash, a waste material produced from the incineration of coal in power plants, has recently been presented as an option for the construction of road embankments.
 The amount of insulation required will depend on the type of pavement structure, the thermal properties of the different pavement layers, and the climate.
-As a result, changing the thermal regime in the pavement structure caused by insulation materials should be investigated using proper modeling software to provide an accurate and reliable estimation of required thickness of insulation material to avoid the above-mentioned problems.
+As a result, changing the thermal regime in the pavement structure caused by insulation materials should be investigated using proper modeling software to provide an accurate and reliable estimation of the required thickness of insulation material to avoid the above-mentioned problems.
+Furthermore, the use of innovative materials such as aerogels is being explored for their superior insulation properties (Green, 2021).

-The software applied one dimensional implicit finite difference techniques for estimating the thermal regime of a multilayered model.
+In the early 1990s, the thermal modeling of insulated and uninsulated roads was performed by the Alaska Department of Transportation (AK DOT) using an MS-DOS computer program, MUT1D (Multilayer User-Friendly Thermal Model in 1 Dimension) (Alaska Department of Transportation, 1993).
+The software applied one-dimensional implicit finite difference techniques for estimating the thermal regime of a multilayered model.
 Although the MUT1D model yields results with acceptable accuracy, it is limited to producing the depth of phase change along a single line of analysis.
-The limitation of previous software leads the designer to use TEMP/W (which is one of modules in software Geostudio 2012, GeoSlope International, Calgary, Alberta).
-This two-dimensional (2-D) finite element program provides heat flow analysis for an entire cross-section and, because it uses 2-D boundary effects, it is more reliable than a 1-D model.
+The limitation of previous software leads the designer to use TEMP/W, which is one of the modules in the software Geostudio 2012, GeoSlope International, Calgary, Alberta.
+This two-dimensional (2-D) finite element program provides heat flow analysis for an entire cross-section and, because it uses 2-D boundary effects, it is more reliable than a 1-D model (GeoSlope International, 2012).

 Browse our vast selection of original essay samples, each expertly formatted and styled